Boyle-Lab/Boyle-Lab.github.io/_posts/2019/2019-09-20-Minvera_Part3.md

 - Events
 ---

-The lab helped out our friend Minvera in Part 3 of Decode Detroit: Ann Arbor's escape room.
+The lab helped out our friend Minerva in Part 3 of Decode Detroit: Ann Arbor's escape room.
 We were only 2 minutes away from setting a new record!
 Everyone had a great time and looks forward to our next escape room (and finally breaking a room record)!

 <div>
 {% for image in site.static_files %}